India's railway budget sets tone for austerity year

 NEW DELHI India reined in spending on its vast but decrepit rail network on Tuesday, setting the tone for what is expected to be the most austere federal budget in years in two days' time as the government struggles to tame its fiscal deficit.

-Gross budgetary support for the railways will rise nearly 8 percent to 260 billion Indian rupees ($4.82 billion) in the coming fiscal year, less than half the 20 percent increase that was allocated in last year's rail budget.
+Gross budgetary support for the railways will rise nearly 8 percent to 260 billion Indian rupees in the coming fiscal year, less than half the 20 percent increase that was allocated in last year's rail budget.gra

 India's railway network is the world's fourth-largest but it has suffered from years of low investment and political meddling.
 The result is a creaking system plagued by delays, overcrowding and slow freight delivery times that sap the competitiveness of Asia's third-largest economy.